Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/logging-profiles.md

 If you want different logging behaviors than these, see the next section.

 To specify logging for a given profile, write a class that implements `IConfigureLoggingForProfile<T>` where `T` is the profile type.
-The implementation of this interface is similar to that described for `IWantCustomLogging` in the [host page](/nservicebus/hosting/nservicebus-host/).

 ## Customized logging via a profile